swashbuck1r/java-rest-backbone/README.md

 backbone.js and RESTful backend (JAX-RS)
 ==================

 This is a simple starter REST app using backbone.JS for CloudBees.
+This clickstart will create a continuous deployment setup with a database and source repository.